tribbloid/spookystuff/query.md

 frame2.toTSV()          // convert to TSV
 {% endhighlight %}

 PageRowRDD is also the output of another clause so you can chain multiple clauses easily to form a long data valorization pipeline.
-In addition, it inherits SpookyContext from its source or predecessor, so settings in SpookyConf are persisted for all queries derived from them (unless you change them halfway, this is common if a query uses mutliple web services, each with its own Authentication credential or proxy requirement).
+In addition, it inherits SpookyContext from its source or predecessor, so settings in SpookyConf are persisted for all queries derived from it (unless you change them halfway, this is common if a query uses mutliple web services, each with its own Authentication credential or proxy requirement).

 - SpookyContext: equivalent to applying to an empty PageRowRDD with one row.